cjfshaw/JungleSim/README.md

 Latest problems
 --------------------------------------------
 Currently, there is a problem with the ChampAttack function.
 It is located in main.cpp.
 It needs to return the champion's counter data, but it doesn't.
 In addition, there needs to be a better way of implementing the returned data, seen in lines 118-119, 124-125, and 130-131.
+As a result, the code is blazing fast this portion of the simulation because the champion is 'attacking' every rotation instead of every x rotations.
+This is throwing off the timing immensely; something that should take 40+ seconds is taking ~2.x seconds.
+The function ChampionAttack was written in an attempt to replicate the work done by ChampAttack, except to do it with pointers instead.

 Remaining goals (not in order)
 --------------------------------------------